 One of my friends suggested using whatever hippie toothpaste you want, then adding a fluoride rinse at the end.

 That defeats the purpose for me.
 If I get fancy toothpaste, I don’t want to replace its taste with another one afterwards.
 I also don’t want to add to the market for fluoride-free toothpaste.
-There’s a reason I refuse to link to any exclusively fluoride-free brands (and am annoyed about Tom’s of Maine and Hello).
+There’s a reason I refuse to link to any exclusively fluoride-free brands (and am annoyed about Tom’s of Maine and Hello and Kingfisher).
 I want to avoid supporting their anti-scientific stance against what is actually a very beneficial additive.

 However, if a stance isn’t your priority and you want to use one of those toothpastes, or if you choose to use a children’s toothpaste, you’ll need a fluoride rinse.
 Here are your non-mint options, none of which I’ve tried.